 Employee Civil Action.
 An employee may bring a civil action for violations of the act.
-The employee may be awarded actual damages; statutory damages equal to the actual damages or \$5,000, whichever is greater; interest of one percent per month on all compensation owed; and costs and reasonable attorneys' fees.
+The employee must bring a civil action within three years of the date of the alleged violation regardless of whether the employee pursued an administrative complaint.
+The employee may be awarded actual damages, statutory damages equal to the actual damages, or \$5,000, whichever is greater; interest of one percent per month on all compensation owed; and costs and reasonable attorneys' fees.
 For discriminatory advancement opportunity violations, the remedies only apply if the court determines there was a pattern of violations as to the employee or a violation through application of a formal or informal employer policy or practice.
 The court may also order reinstatement and injunctive relief.
-Any wages and interest owed must be calculated from four years before the civil action was instituted.
+Any wages and interest owed must be calculated from ten years prior to the civil action was filed or before the complaint.